Supmanzz555/Data_Copilot/README.md

 **Note**: Replace `your_groq_api_key_here` in `.env` with your actual Groq API key before starting the application.

+## Things that should be added in the future
+-  Proper CI/CD pipeline
+-  Observability
+-  rate limits, circuit breakers etc
+-  **basically the good structure of MLops system**

 ## Contribute
 Yes! and feels free to do so!